 - Congress will have more data to inform decisions about whether to increase or decrease program appropriations.

 The DATA Act is already cosponsored by many Republican and Democratic members of Congress.
-Now you too can cosponsor this landmark legislation – click below:

 The DATA Act been endorsed by the Sunlight Foundation, XBRL US, the Project on Government Oversight, American Library Association, the American Institute of CPAs, Americans for Tax Reform, the Institute of Management Accountants, Citizens for Responsibility and Ethics in Washington, and many other companies, civic organizations, and standards groups.
 Watch this space in coming days for more on how the DATA Act will transform federal spending information.